 - 2 Pieces of Tissue Paper (we used pink and white)

 - Cardstock – 8.5 x 11 will do!

 - MS Paint or Cricut Machine (I have the Explore Air 2!)

 - Razor or Scissors

-This craft was a lot of fun for Ri who enjoyed tearing the tissue paper to shreds.
+This craft was a lot of fun for my son who enjoyed tearing the tissue paper to shreds.
 First, you’ll want to get your child to rip the tissue paper into pieces!
-Ri enjoyed not only ripping the pieces but balling them together and throwing it around.
+My little guy enjoyed not only ripping the pieces but balling them together and throwing it around.
 All over.

 Once you have your ripped pieces, create your “Love You To Pieces” template.
 In MS Paint, draw a large heart in the center.
 Above the heart, write “Love You,” and below the heart write “To Pieces.”
 Print on cardstock so your art will hold up better.
 Regular printer paper will work fine if you’re in a pinch.
 The contact paper will help strengthen.
 You’ll want to use scissors to cut the heart out or trace it with a razor.
 A razor would be more precise, but seriously be careful.
 This is your warning to go slow and steady if you’re using a razor or straight edge.

 If you have a Cricut machine, it really makes it easy!
 Place your heart in your new design ready for cutting.
 You’ll have in writing “Love You” above the heart and “To Pieces” below the heart.
 Go!
 I just received my Cricut machine and it is AWESOME for crafts.
 The Cricut machine will make the heart cut out for you on your cardstock paper.